Archive for the ‘Raising children’ Category

 Monday, February 20th, 2012

 I’ve always felt that it is a mistake to call the birth process labor.
-In retrospect, that is the easy part; what follows is the world’s most challenging on the job training, in the world’s toughest training ground – parenting in America.
+In retrospect, that is the easy part; what follows is the world’s most challenging on the job training, in the world’s toughest training ground – parenting in America

 For this reason, I was fascinated by the recent WSJ article, “Why French Parents are Superior”.
 I’ve watched parenting in America and witnessed rather lengthy negotiations parents have with 4-year-olds over various issues including a store purchase, leaving a playground, or eating a certain food.